ESMValGroup/ESMValTool-website/meetings.md

 ## Workshops

-There are on average two community workshops a year, a hybrid meeting in spring and a virtual one in autumn.
+There are usually two community workshops a year, a hybrid meeting in spring and a virtual one in autumn.

 ### Upcoming Workshops
 {% assign future = 0 %}